 operation relentless logo

 Operation Relentless Pursuit, as outlined in Executive Order 25-02, is a regional anti-crime effort that emphasizes intelligence-led policing and cross-jurisdiction collaboration to apprehend the most dangerous fugitive felons.
-Data analysis shows there are currently over 17,600 active felony arrest warrants across Missouri, which poses a significant threat to public safety since studies show that individuals evading felony warrants are likely to engage in additional criminal activities, further endangering Missourians.
+Data analysis showed that in January 2025 there were over 17,600 active felony arrest warrants across Missouri, which posed a significant threat to public safety since studies show that individuals evading felony warrants are likely to engage in additional criminal activities, further endangering Missourians.
 The strategies include:

 • The designation of nine full-time Missouri State Highway Patrol Division of Drug and Crime Control (DDCC) investigators to act as liaisons with local law enforcement within each of the nine troop regions – one Patrol investigator for each of the nine troops;

-• Allocating state funds to support one new deputy sheriff within each of the nine Patrol troops who, along with the Patrol liaison, will be dedicated to co-leading task force operations, including targeted operations against criminal activity; and
+• Allocating state funds to support a new deputy sheriff within each of the nine Patrol troops who, along with the Patrol liaison, is dedicated to co-leading ORP task force operations, including targeted operations against criminal activity; and

-• Directing the Department of Public Safety, in collaboration with the Missouri State Highway Patrol to establish intelligence sharing mechanisms between the Missouri Information Analysis Center and the U.S. Marshals Service Investigations Operations Division.
-This collaboration will include identifying and developing the most current intelligence on the locations of fugitives.
+• Utilizing the Department of Public Safety, in collaboration with the Missouri State Highway Patrol, to establish intelligence sharing mechanisms between the Missouri Information Analysis Center and the U.S. Marshals Service Investigations Operations Division.
+This collaboration includes identifying and developing the most current intelligence on the locations of fugitives.

 Governor Kehoe Reports on Success of Operation Relentless Pursuit One Month After the Anti-Crime Effort Began Operations